 Why It Is Urgent

 Efflorescence is the visible evidence of water moving through your masonry.
-Here is the mechanism: water enters the chimney structure through failed mortar joints, a cracked crown, damaged flashing, or porous brick.
-As the water migrates through the masonry and evaporates at the surface, it carries dissolved mineral salts (primarily calcium carbonate from the mortar) to the brick face.
+Water enters the chimney structure through failed mortar joints, a cracked crown, damaged flashing, or porous brick.
+As the water migrates through the masonry and evaporates at the surface, it carries dissolved mineral salts from the mortar to the brick face.
 The white deposits are those salts left behind after evaporation.

 The location and pattern of efflorescence also provides diagnostic information.
 Efflorescence concentrated at the crown line points to a cracked or failed crown.
 Streaking from a specific horizontal joint suggests water entering at a flashing failure.
 A diffuse haze across an entire elevation indicates widespread mortar joint deterioration or porous brick.